serialbandicoot/playwright-classification/README.md

 });
 ```

-In the above example, we navigate to a web page and use the `toImageClassification` matcher to classify an image with the label "five."
+In the above example, we navigate to a web page and use the `toImageClassification` matcher to classify an image with the label `five.``

 ## Configuration